cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-bootstrapping.md

 ## Authoring manager blueprints
 If you wish to write a custom manager blueprint (whether it be for a custom behavior or a different provider) or learn more on how manager blueprints work, refer to the [Manager Blueprints Authoring guide](guide-authoring-manager-blueprints.html).

-# Bootstrapping using Docker
+# Bootstrapping

-Alternatively, it is possible to bootstrap a Cloudify Manager on top of Docker.
+The Cloudify Manager is bootstrapped on top of Docker.

 Bootstrapping using Docker provides several advantages:

-* The Cloudify Manager becomes available on Linux distributions other than Ubuntu 12.04.
+* The Cloudify Manager is available on varius Linux distributions running Docker.
 * Users can upgrade containers specific to the service they want to upgrade (Currently, there's only one Application container.
 In the future, each container will host one service [e.g. Logstash, Elasticsearch, etc..])
 * Using Docker simplifies Cloudify's bootstrap process, and will help in making it much faster in future versions.
 * In future versions, using docker would allow to migrate your entire manager onto an entirely different machine.